spessasus/spessasynth_core/README.md

   - **Metadata support:** *Embed metadata such as title, artist, album and more!*
   - **Cue points:** *Write MIDI loop points as cue points!*
   - **Loop multiple times:** *Render two (or more) loops into the file for seamless transitions!*
+  - *That's right, saving as WAV is also [just one function!](https://github.com/spessasus/spessasynth_core/wiki/Writing-Wave-Files#audiobuffertowav)*

 ### Special Thanks
 - [FluidSynth](https://github.com/FluidSynth/fluidsynth) - for the source code that helped implement functionality and fixes